Sparsh1212/Spuggy/README.md

 # Spuggy
-Steps to reproduce:
+### Steps to reproduce:
-1. clone the repository on your computer.
+ Clone the repository on your computer and then run the following commands on the terminal:
-2. run npm install
-3. run pip install
-4. run py manage.py runserver
-5. go to http://127.0.0.1:8000/ to test the web app.
+ 1. `cd frontend-beta-spuggy`

+ 2. `npm install`

+ 3. `cd ..`

+ 4. `pip install`

+ 5. `py manage.py runserver`

+ 6. Go to http://127.0.0.1:8000/  on your browser